A Political intent

 The Rhodes Door

 The Rhodes Door arrived in France in 1837 and served as the model for all the decor of the Crusades Rooms.
-The door came from the Order of the Knights of the Hospital of Saint John of Jerusalem, which was based on the Island of Rhodes in the beginning of the 14th century.
+The door came from the The order of Saint John of Jerusalem, or the order of the Hospitaller, was originally founded in the 11th century to welcome pilgrims in the Holy Land.
+It later concurrently developed military activity to ensure the safety of pilgrims on the major land and sea pilgrim routes towards the Holy Land.
+After successive military setbacks, the order withdrew to Acre, then to Cyprus and finally to Rhodes., which was based on the Island of Rhodes in the beginning of the 14th century.
 The Order had been chased out of the Holy Land in 1291, following the fall of Acre, which put an end to the Crusades.

 The double-leaf door is richly sculpted in late Gothic style.
 It dates from 1512 and features a small statue of Saint John the Baptist, the order’s patron.
 It was rediscovered in 1836 and stored in a Hospital warehouse by one of Louis-Philippe’s sons, the Prince of Joinville, who had the Sultan gift it to his father for his Versailles museum.